ni-ms/ni-ms/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding and creating cool projects.
 Here's a little bit about me:

-- 🔭 I'm currently working on rust.
+- Currently working on rust.
-- 🌱 I'm constantly learning and exploring new technologies.
+- Always trying to learn something new !
-- 💬 Let's talk about anything related to coding, technology, or software development.
+- Let's talk about anything related to coding, technology, or software development.
 - 📫 You can reach me via [email](mailto:nikmsharma@gmail.com) or [LinkedIn]([https://www.linkedin.com/in/your-linkedin-profile](https://www.linkedin.com/in/nikhil-sharma-39056a237/)).

 ## GitHub Stats